sdos/sdos-core/README.md

 SDOS is implemented as an API proxy for the Swift object store from the OpenStack project.
 SDOS can be used with any unmodified Swift client and server.

 ## How to use
+Always run the `setenv.sh` script first to set the pythonpath and virtual environment.
-you can either manually run one of the test/experimental classes:
+Then you can either manually run one of the test/experimental classes:

     . setenv.sh

     python mcm/sdos/tester/PerfTest.py
     python mcm/sdos/tester/GeomTest.py
+    ...

-or start it as a service that offers the Swift API proxy to which your Swift clients can connect:
+or start a service that offers the Swift API proxy to which your Swift clients can connect:

     . setenv.sh
     python runService_Development.py